 parlors work the same way.
 To help you figure it out, we decided to create a small Quiz

-Our minimum price is 60$ and the artist’s hourly rate is 125$ an hour or more depending on the artist.
+Our minimum price is 100$ and the artist’s hourly rate is 125$ an hour or more depending on the artist.
 The artists will be able to give you an approximate time and price during your consultation appointment.

 Of course!
 All our artists will make a custom drawing for their clients!
 You can bring some reference images for them to work with as well.
 Check out our artists’ portfolios and what they have done in the past.